Caodaili PV Project, Dangjin

 The PV plants we operate in South Korea generally have a design life of over 20 years.
 Once modules are damaged later by shading or high temperatures, it becomes very difficult to find compatible replacements.
 Therefore, selecting high-reliability modules right from the project’s initial stage to ensure long-term, stable operation is the critical key to securing lifecycle returns for the plant.

-Park Se-ho, Representative Director of RS Solar System
+Representative Director of RS Solar System

 Related Projects